raspberrypilearning/remote-control-buggy/en/step_4.md

 ## Google Voice Kit Remote

 ### Requirements
-For this stage, as well as your buggy, you will need an Google AIY Voice Kit and a second Raspberry Pi.
+For this part of the prokject, as well as your buggy, you will need a Google AIY Voice Kit and a second Raspberry Pi.

 ### Instructions
 You can use a second Raspberry Pi running the Google AIY Voice Kit software to remote control your Raspberry Pi buggy.
-This section assumes you have both a built buggy, and that you have followed the [AIY Voice Kit Resource](../rpi-python-google-aiy).
+This section assumes you have both a [built buggy](../build-a-buggy], and that you have an assembled [AIY Voice Kit](../rpi-python-google-aiy).

 To control the buggy, you can use a feature in the `gpiozero` module called **Remote Pins**. have a look at the section below to learn more about how to use remote pins.